New Pacific National ESG locomotives

 Full capacity for Pacific National

-The C44 Evolution locomotives will be the most technologically advanced, fuel=efficient, and environmentally compatible diesel electric locomotives in Australia and will be designed and manufactured in Newcastle, NSW.
+Under a contract valued at $297 million, UGL Limited will design, manufacture, and supply the fleet of new C44 Evolution freight locomotives, which will be among the most technologically advanced, fuel efficient and environmentally compatible diesel locomotives in Australia and will be designed and manufactured in Newcastle, New South Wales.

 This article first appeared on www.railexpress.com.au